hestiacp/hestiacp-docs/admin_docs/backups.rst

 What is the difference between zstd and gzip
 ************************************************

 ZSTD was developed by Facebook as a replacement.
-During testing we a significant speed increase and lower disk space usage against gzip.
+During testing we found a significant speed increase and lower disk space usage against gzip.

 For more information see https://github.com/facebook/zstd